7/11

 🎇 Read a book where a character changes their name or with fireworks on the cover or is first in a series.

-🎇 Read a book published in November of any year or where a character does a craft or where the authors initial can be found in GUY FAWKES.
+🎇 Read a book published in November of any year or where a character does a craft or where the author's initials can be found in GUY FAWKES.

 🎇 Read a book where a character causes mischief (your interpretation) or where an event happens at night or where a character goes door to door for some reason.
 (Example police officer looking for witnesses/ someone asking for donations)